 Mistakes You Should Avoid

-Some of the mistakes to miss are
+Some of the mistakes to prevent are,

-- Be little careful
+- Be a little careful

 - Never criticize your previous employers